CumulusNetworks/DUE/templates/debian-package/README.md

 The build completes, and package-B debs are added to `myRepo`

 *Caveats*: There is some overlap here with the `--install-debs-dir` option.
 Also this has only been tested with .debs of a single architecture.
-Using source tarfiles and multiple architectures may not work.
+Using source tar files and multiple architectures may not work.

 ### Doing dependency install and running your own build command